twhui/LiteFlowNet/README.md

 # LiteFlowNet
 This repository (<strong>https://github.com/twhui/LiteFlowNet</strong>) is the offical release of <strong>LiteFlowNet</strong> for my paper <a href="https://arxiv.org/pdf/1805.07036.pdf"><strong>LiteFlowNet: A Lightweight Convolutional Neural Network for Optical Flow Estimation</strong></a> in CVPR18 (Spotlight). <i>The up-to-date version of the paper is available on <a href="https://arxiv.org/pdf/1805.07036.pdf"><strong>arXiv</strong></a></i>.

-It comes as the modified Caffe from <a href="https://lmb.informatik.uni-freiburg.de/resources/software.php">DispFlowNet</a> and <a href="https://github.com/lmb-freiburg/flownet2">FlowNet2</a> with our new layers, scripts, and trained models.
+LiteFlowNet is a lightweight, fast, and accurate opitcal flow CNN.
+We develop several specialized modules including cascaded flow inference, feature warping (f-warp) layer, and flow regularization by feature-driven local convolution (f-lcon) layer.
+LiteFlowNet outperforms PWC-Net (CVPR18) on KITTI and has a smaller model size.

-For more details about LiteFlowNet, please visit <a href="http://mmlab.ie.cuhk.edu.hk/projects/LiteFlowNet/"><strong>my project page</strong></a>.
+For more details about LiteFlowNet, you may visit <a href="http://mmlab.ie.cuhk.edu.hk/projects/LiteFlowNet/"><strong>my project page</strong></a>.

 </ul>
 <table>